yash-tatvic/amplitude-dev-center/docs/data/sources/google-cloud-storage.md

 1. In Amplitude Data, click **Catalog** and select the **Sources** tab.
 2. In the Warehouse Sources section, click **GCS**.
 3. Upload your Service Account Key file.
 This gives Amplitude the permissions to pull data from your GCS bucket.
-You can find the permissions you need to give to the GCS Service Account[here](https://help.amplitude.com/hc/en-us/articles/360061685151#create-a-gcs-service-account-and-set-permissions).
+You can find the permissions you need to give to the GCS Service Account [here](https://help.amplitude.com/hc/en-us/articles/360061685151#create-a-gcs-service-account-and-set-permissions).
 4. After you've uploaded the Service Account Key file, enter the bucket name and folder where the data resides.
 5. Click **Next** to test the credentials.
 If all your information checks out, Amplitude displays a success message.
 Click *Next >* to continue the process.
 6. In the *Enable Data Source* panel, name your data source and give it a description.
 (You can edit this information later, via *Settings*.)
 Then click *Save Source*.
 Amplitude confirms that you've created and enabled your source.